grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 If a deeper dive is needed for Prometheus configuration conversion issues, use the [convert][] CLI command [debugging][]

-For debugging a running Agent, see Grafana Agent [Flow Debugging][]
+For debugging a running Agent, see Grafana Agent [Flow Debugging][].